P.O.S (rapper): Style and influences

 In a 2010 interview with Punknews.org, P.O.S listed Minor Threat, Operation Ivy, Black Flag, Rancid, Metallica, and Michael Jackson as some of the first musicians he loved.
 Hip hop-wise, he cited Mos Def, Company Flow, Atmosphere, and Aesop Rock as important influences.

 Personal life

 In 2012, P.O.S had to cancel his national tour due to health concerns.
-In a video posted to YouTube, P.O.S said failing kidneys are to blame for the cancellation, saying, "everyone keeps telling me, including my doctors, that I have to take care of my health first."
+In a video posted to YouTube, P.O.S said failing kidneys were to blame for the cancelation, saying: "Everyone keeps telling me, including my doctors, that I have to take care of my health first."
 In 2014, he received a kidney transplant.

-Controversies
+Sexual misconduct allegations

-In June 2020 P.O.S released a statement regarding allegations of abuse by his touring DJ.
+In June 2020, P.O.S released a statement regarding allegations of abuse by his touring DJ.
 In response to this, multiple women came forward accusing P.O.S himself of a history of manipulation and emotional abuse.
-In July 2020 P.O.S responded to these allegations and announced that he was stepping away from music.
+In July 2020, P.O.S responded to these allegations and announced that he was stepping away from music.